soulspace-org/overarch/README.md

 ![overarch - Image © 2019 Ludger Solbach](/doc/images/overarch.jpg)

 # Overarch
-A data driven description of software architecture based on UML and the C4 model.
+A data driven model of software systems based on UML and the C4 model.

-Describe your model as data and specify/generate representations (e.g. diagrams) for your model.
+Model your system as data and specify/generate representations (e.g. diagrams) for your system.
 All core and supplementary C4 diagrams except code diagrams are supported.
 Also UML use case, state machine and class diagrams are supported.